maxh/maxheinritz.com/_posts/2022-12-04-frontend-version-info.md

 tags: ["software patterns"]
 ---

 A nice characteristic of web application development is the speed with which changes can be deployed.
-Best practice for most applications is continuous deployment, where every commit to the `main` branch kick off a new deploy (with some batching).
+Continuous deployment is appropriate in most cases, where every commit to the `main` branch kick off a new deploy (with some batching).

 For backend code, server instances can be updated in a rolling fashion and guaranteed to be updated.
 For frontend code, however, users may have an old version of the application running in their browser even after a new version deploys.
 The user has to reload the web application to get the latest version.